nrademacher/conference-track-manager/README.md

 If a user needs to enter a lot of talks, they might not have the time and energy to finish in one session.
 They should be able to save their progress, so they can close the app and load it up at a later at a later time.

-For that reason I implemented basic saving/loading capabilities, which works by stringifying the current state and saving it to `.save-state.json` in the folder `.save-states`, or parsing a state object from JSON and loading it into the current state.
+For that reason I implemented basic saving/loading capabilities, which work by stringifying the current state and saving it to `.save-state.json` in the folder `.save-states`, or parsing a state object from JSON and loading it into the current state (see `src/actions/saveToFile.js` and `src/actions/loadFromFile.js`.

 Incidentially, here is the state object with its initial value.